-After rodents, pigs are the species most commonly used in trauma experimentation.
+After rodents, pigs are the species most commonly used in trauma experiments.
 However, notable species-specific differences between pigs and humans render results from this research unintelligible.
 For example, pigs' coagulation activity differs from that of humans, making it difficult to achieve a state of coagulopathy, or the inability to clot, in pigs.
 In instances of human trauma, coagulopathy represents part of the "lethal triad" for patients and is a great concern for researchers and physicians.
-216 In addition, there are differences in the administration of mechanical ventilation and drugs such as vasopressin and heparin in research. ^{217,218} Importantly, as with mice and humans, immune responses are different between pigs and humans.
+202 In addition, there are differences in the administration of mechanical ventilation and drugs such as vasopressin and heparin in research. ^{202,203} Importantly, as with mice and humans, immune responses are different between pigs and humans.

-Trauma is extremely heterogeneous: patients differ in age, gender, ethnicity, medical history, alcohol and drug use, and the presence of other injuries, making the production of an appropriate animal model difficult, 219 if not impossible.
+Trauma is extremely heterogeneous: patients differ in age, gender, ethnicity, medical history, alcohol and drug use, and the presence of other injuries, making the production of an appropriate animal model difficult, 204 if not impossible.
 In studies of traumatic brain injury, all promising therapeutics identified in animals have failed in human clinical trials.
-220 There is a significant amount of discussion regarding the limitations of animal models of trauma and haemorrhagic shock, which is summarised in this excerpt from a review by Combes:
+205 There is a significant amount of discussion regarding the limitations of animal models of trauma and haemorrhagic shock, which is summarised in this excerpt from a review by Combes:

 Scientific problems with the animal models include the use of crude, uncontrolled and non-standardised methods for traumatisation, an inability to model all key trauma mechanisms, and complex modulating effects of general anaesthesia on target organ physiology.
 Such effects depend on the anaesthetic and influence the cardiovascular system, respiration, breathing, cerebral haemodynamics, neuroprotection, and the integrity of the blood-brain barrier.
 Some anaesthetics also bind to the NMDA brain receptor with possible differential consequences in control and anaesthetised animals.
 There is also some evidence for gender-specific effects.
 Despite the fact that these issues are widely known, there is little published information on their potential, at best, to complicate data interpretation and, at worst, to invalidate animal models.
-There is also a paucity of detail on the anaesthesiology used in studies, and this can hinder correct data evaluation.
-221
+There is also a paucity of detail on the anaesthesiology used in studies, and this can hinder correct data evaluation.206

-Fortunately, it has been shown that computer simulation can accurately replicate real-life trauma and predict patient outcomes.
-For example, scientists at the University of Pittsburgh used a computer model to examine the relationship between spinal cord injury and pressure ulcers in human patients and found that a certain treatment was effective at reducing inflammation and tissue damage.
-This Pittsburgh group also used data-driven and mechanistic modelling to discover that the inflammatory response of patients who survive traumatic brain injury is different from that of individuals who do not survive, information that "may point to both novel mechanistic insights and clinically translational applications".
+Fortunately, it has been shown that computer simulation can accurately replicate real-life trauma and predict patient outcomes.207 For example, scientists at the University of Pittsburgh used a computer model to examine the relationship between spinal cord injury and pressure ulcers in human patients and found that a certain treatment was effective at reducing inflammation and tissue damage.208 This Pittsburgh group also used data-driven and mechanistic modelling to discover that patients who survive traumatic brain injury have a different inflammatory response than individuals who do not survive, information that "may point to both novel mechanistic insights and clinically translational applications".209

-In addition to the already-mentioned human-relevant methods that can be used to study molecular aspects of the side effects of and comorbidities related to trauma, clinical research remains invaluable in this field and informs mathematical and computer modelling.
-German researchers conducted a study of 35,232 patients over the course of 12 years and revealed a reduction in intubation rates, ventilation, and systemic complications such as sepsis.225 A study conducted at the US Army Institute of Surgical Research used data from more than 250 human experiments to model mechanistically the physiology that underlies blood loss and shock in humans suffering from haemorrhage.
+In addition, clinical research remains invaluable in this field and both informs and benefits from mathematical and computer modelling.
+A study conducted at the US Army Institute of Surgical Research used data from more than 250 human experiments to model mechanistically the physiology that underlies blood loss and shock in humans suffering from haemorrhage.
 The authors describe the study as follows:

 Unlike an animal model, we introduce the utilization of lower body negative pressure as a noninvasive model that allows for the study of progressive reductions in central blood volume similar to those reported during actual hemorrhage in conscious humans to the onset of hemodynamic decompensation (i.e. early phase of decompensatory shock), and is repeatable in the same subject.
-Understanding the fundamental underlying physiology of human hemorrhage helps to test paradigms of critical care medicine, and identify and develop novel clinical practices and technologies for advanced diagnostics and therapeutics in patients with life-threatening blood loss.226
+Understanding the fundamental underlying physiology of human hemorrhage helps to test paradigms of critical care medicine, and identify and develop novel clinical practices and technologies for advanced diagnostics and therapeutics in patients with lifethreatening blood loss.210